Antoine Bonfanti: Biography

 He is invited to talks, seminars and conferences on sound, is a jury member or president at film festivals, but he is mostly solicited to institutes, centers and cinema schools in numerous countries; the Cinemathèque of Lisbonne devoted a week to him in 1985.

-In September 2000, being sick, he “goes down” to Montpellier to live with his wife Maryvon, near his beloved Mediterranean sea.
-That is there he dies in March 2006.
-Follow an uncountable number of messages of love and gratitude (both professional and private), and tributes.

 Filmography

 Filmography of his different sound collaborations and at different novels according to the years; (the dates of the films - Long or Short, fiction or documentary - are those of filming or release).